 Switch Announcement element(#7338), Channel Switch Announcement frame(#7337) or Extended Channel

 Switch Announcement frame(#7337), identifies the primary 20 MHz channel after the switch.
-The value of the New Channel Number field is set equal to dot11CurrentPrimaryChannel (see 22.3.14 (Channelization)) after the switch.
+The value of the New Channel Number field is set to the value that dot11CurrentPrimaryChannel (see 22.3.14 (Channelization)) will have after the switch.